The initial list of speakers confirmed for Strata 2011 is below. This is a partial list, and new speakers are still being confirmed.

 Prior to Sierra, Tim was the founder and CEO of Octane Software.
 He led Octane’s merger with Epiphany (Nasdaq: EPNY) for $3.2 billion.
-Before Octane, Tim was vice president of field operations...
+Before Octane, Tim was vice president of...
 Read More.

 Sudhir Hasbe is a Sr. Product Manager at Microsoft focusing on SQL Azure and Middleware.
 Mr. Hasbe is responsible for DataMarket, Microsoft’s information marketplace.
 Mr. Hasbe is responsible for building ISV partner ecosystem around Windows Azure Platform.
 Mr. Hasbe has passion for incubation businesses and has worked at few startup businesses prior to Microsoft.

 Sudhir Hasbe has rich background in ERP, EAI and Supply chain management space.
 Prior to Microsoft Mr. Hasbe has worked with more than 55 companies in 10 countries over 10 years implementing and integrating ERP systems with various supply chain and data collection solutions.

 is a Professor of Computer Science at the University of California, Berkeley,

 whose work focuses on data-centric systems and the way they drive computing.